The Pan-STARRS1 Database and Data Products: Flow of Data From Pipeline to the Pan-STARRS Catalog Database

 \subsubsection{Stack, StaticSky, Skycal Stages}

-There are 3 stack related stages: stack, staticsky, and skycal.
-The stack stage generates the images, and staticsky and skycal generates the catalogs files.
+There are 3 stack-related stages: stack, staticsky, and skycal.
+The stack stage generates the images, and staticsky and skycal generate the catalogs files.
+All of the stack related stages are represented as ``stacks" in Figure~\ref{fig:revisedipptopsps}.

-{\em Stacks} are generated from adding together {\em warp} exposures with the same skycell id and filter, the process is described in more detail in \citet{Waters2017}.
-There are several {\em stack} types, they are listed in the {\em StackType} in the PSPS database.
+{\em Stacks} are generated from adding together {\em warp} exposures with the same skycell id and filter; the process described in more detail in \citet{Waters2017}.
+There are several {\em stack} types, which are listed in the {\em StackType} table in the PSPS database.
 For the 3$\pi$ database, the {\em stack} type is set to \texttt{DEEP\_STACK}, i.e., all available and good quality {\em warps} for a given skycell and filter within 3$\pi$ are used to generate the best and deepest {\em stack} possible.
 The 3$\pi$ deep {\em stacks} consist of one deep {\em stack} per skycell per filter.
 This step produces unconvolved {\em stacks}, {\em stacks} with input {\em warps} convolved to 6 pixels, and {\em stacks} with input {\em warps} convolved to 8 pixels.
 Masks, weights, variance, and number maps are also generated for each deep stack.

-Once the {\em stack} images are created, further processing is done on stacks, via {\em staticsky} and {\em skycal} stages, to do photometry and astrometry on the stacks.
-For the {\em staticsky} stage, photometric analysis is run on all 5 filters at once, both for unconvolved stacks and {\em stacks} convolved to 6 and 8 pixels.
+Once each {\em stack} image is created, photometry and astrometry are determined in the {\em staticsky} and {\em skycal} stages.
+For the {\em staticsky} stage, photometric analysis is run on all 5 filters at once, on the unconvolved stacks.
 Catalog files, one per filter, of matched sources within a 5 pixel radius are generated.
 The {\em skycal} stage calibrates the {\em staticsky} catalogs relative to the reference catalog.
 The {\em skycal} catalog files are later ingested into the DVO database and then into the PSPS database.
 Due to the overlap between skycells, sources that land in the overlaps can be reported 2, 3, or 4 times in the DVO and PSPS database.
-Use the \texttt{BestDetection} flag to select the best one of these.
+Use the \texttt{BestDetection} or \texttt{PrimaryDetection} flag to select one of these.

-Stack image products are available to users via MAST.
+Stack data products are available, starting with DR1.
+Stack image products are available to users via MAST, and Stack* tables are available in the PSPS database.